-To begin grooming a girl or woman using social media, traffickers will often message them and begin a three-month conversation before inviting them to a Though, this duration can span between two years to one month or even 10 days.
+To begin grooming a girl or woman using social media, traffickers will often message them and begin a three-month conversation before inviting them to meet in-person.
+Though, this duration can span between two years to one month or even 10 days.

 Traffickers reaching out to victims is a method known as “hunting,” according to a report last year by global anti-crime agency United Nations Office on Drugs and Crime [UNODC].

 Traffickers don’t blindfold themselves and pick girls to hunt, instead they strategically target those who are young, and emotionally and financially vulnerable.

 Traffickers online, known as cyber traffickers, present themselves to their victim as single, in their 20s and from a neighboring country.
 In reality, they’re often part of a small ring of traffickers, comprising three or more staff, UNODC says.

 Traffickers use social media to message girls because they can take advantage of public information about them, like their name, age or hobbies.
 It also allows traffickers to leapfrog the need to plane, bus or hike abroad to meet them.
 Instead, they send a message online.

 Traffickers mainly target children and young adults.
 Of the nearly 300 survivors rescued this year so far, most were between ages 16 and 20.
 Only 20% of survivors were adults – a few as old as 40.

 Children are easier than adults to manipulate because they’re likely in search of “acceptance, attention and friendship,” UNODC says.

 Once a trafficker has introduced himself to a girl or woman online, they’ll ask about their life story, typically leading to the unveiling of two needs: a romantic relationship or employment.